Guidelines/brochures | Date: 2018-02-14 | Ministry of Foreign Affairs

 The office will be closed for the public on Monday, Wednesday, Friday, weekends and public holidays.

-The office will be closed between Christmas and New Year 2017.
+The office will be closed on Tuesday 27 March and between Christmas and New Year 2018.

 Ministry of Foreign Affairs